Security Through Regularized Immigration and a Vibrant Economy Act of 2007

-The Security Through Regularized Immigration and a Vibrant Economy Act of 2007 or STRIVE Act of 2007 is proposed United States legislation designed to address the problem of illegal immigration, introduced into the United States House of Representatives (H.R.
+The Security Through Regularized Immigration and a Vibrant Economy Act of 2007 or STRIVE Act of 2007 was proposed United States legislation designed to address the problem of illegal immigration, introduced into the United States House of Representatives (H.R.
 1645).
-Its supporters claim it would toughen border security, increase enforcement of and criminal penalties for illegal immigration, and establish an employment verification system to identify illegal aliens working in the United States.
-It would also establish new programs for both illegal aliens and new immigrant workers to achieve legal citizenship.
-Critics allege that the bill would turn law enforcement agencies into social welfare agencies as it would not allow CBP to detain illegal immigrants that are eligible for Z-visas and would grant amnesty to millions of illegal aliens with very few restrictions.
+Its supporters claimed it would've toughen border security, increase enforcement of and criminal penalties for illegal immigration, and establish an employment verification system to identify undocumented immigrants working in the United States.
+It would've also established new programs for both undocumented immigrants and new immigrant workers to achieve legal citizenship.
+Critics alleged that the bill would've turn law enforcement agencies into social welfare agencies as it would not allow CBP to detain undocumented immigrants that were eligible for Z-visas and would grant amnesty to millions of undocumented immigrants with very few restrictions.
+The bill never received a vote in the House.

+The bill was introduced by Rep. Luis Guiterrez (D-IL) with a bipartisan set of co-sponsors.

 At the same time, the Secure Borders, Economic Opportunity and Immigration Reform Act of 2007 was being considered in the United States Senate, to much more public attention.